 In summary, the overall transformation of the frequency $\omega$ and the wave-vector $\vec k$ under boost $v$, (in the same direction as that of the wave-vector $\vec k$) has the well-known formula,

 From now on, for analytical simplicity, we are considering the case with $k_y=0$.

-By calculating the equations of motion for a given theory, we can derive the dispersion polynomial consisting of the frequency and the wave-number of the linearized perturbations.
+By calculating the equations of motion for a given theory, we can derive the dispersion polynomial consisting of the frequency and the wavenumber of the linearized perturbations.
 As mentioned before, we define the dispersion polynomial in the LRF as $P(\tilde \omega, \tilde k)$, whereas, in the boosted frame, it is defined as $P_v (\omega, k, v),$ which has an explicit dependence on the boost parameter $v$.
 Following this prescription and applying the transformation given in Eq.~\eqref{boost1} in $P(\tilde \omega, \tilde k)$, the dispersion polynomial in the moving frame becomes,

-The zeroes of the dispersion polynomials give us the dispersion relations, i.e., the wave-number dependent functional forms of the frequency of the allowed perturbation modes.
+The zeroes of the dispersion polynomials give us the dispersion relations, i.e., the wavenumber dependent functional forms of the frequency of the allowed perturbation modes.
 Thus, the zeroes of $P(\tilde \omega, \tilde k)$ give us the $\tilde \omega (\tilde k)$ dispersion relations in the LRF, and the zeroes of $P_v(\omega, k, v)$ give us $\omega(k,v)$ spectrum in the boosted frame.

-\textbf{Note:} For clarity in the following discussion, we would like to elaborate on what we mean by `boosted frame' in the subsequent sections.
-A `boosted frame' in our discussion would mean any frame Lorentz-boosted with respect to the LRF, one in which the background fluid is in motion.
+\textbf{Note:} For clarity, we would like to elaborate on what we mean by `boosted frame' in the subsequent sections.
+A `boosted frame' in our discussion would mean any frame Lorentz boosted with respect to the LRF, one in which the background fluid is in motion.